-A professional portfolio helps to showcase your best work with a networking contact or potential employer.
-Whether you’re a communications specialist, writer, graphic designer or photographer, a portfolio allows you to demonstrate your expertise and skills with strategically-selected work samples.
+A professional portfolio allows you to showcase your best work with a networking contact or potential employer by having carefully-selected work samples at the ready.
+Whether you’re a communications specialist, writer, graphic designer or photographer, a portfolio is an asset when you’re looking for a job.

-Would you bring a digital version of a portfolio to an interview in other industries than the communications industry?
+Would you use a digital version of a portfolio to showcase your work samples?
 Share in the comments.

 Image credit: Laine Jaremey.